o-jasper/storebin/readme.md

 ## TODO

+* Manually inspect.. feel that defined-values aren't always getting used -as-defined..

 * The float situation `&pm;inf` or `nan` are only recorded insofar i detect them.
   (afaics all finite numbers are good.
 Also portability wise)